Battle of Tridentum: Aftermath

+For his actions, the aforementioned Primus pilus Gnaeus Petreius Atinas was awarded the Grass Crown, the highest military honor able to be bestowed upon a Roman soldier, which was only awarded when the actions of the recipient ensured the survival of the legion which offered it.
+At the time, Gnaeus Petreius Atinas was only the sixth Roman officer whose actions qualified for such a distinction.

 The Cimbri now descended into the Po Valley spreading out over the area.
 Catulus and his staff decided that this fertile area would gain the Germanic tribes' attention for some time, long enough to give the Roman army time to regroup and link up with Marius' army.
 Roman citizens and Latin Rights holders were encouraged to leave the region for the time being.
 Catulus Caesar marched his army to Placentia where he intended to rendezvous with Marius' legions.

 Marcus Aemilius Scaurus Junior was sent back to Rome to report the news to the Senate.
 His father, the Princeps Senatus Marcus Aemilius Scaurus, on hearing the news of his sons cowardice refused to see him and officially disowned him.
 Scaurus Junior then committed suicide.

 Meanwhile, Marius had defeated and destroyed the Teutones at the Battle of Aquae Sextiae.
 The next year (101 BC) Marius and Catulus joined forces and defeated and destroyed the Cimbri at the Battle of Vercellae, finally ending the German threat.